Ramotion/folding-cell/README.md

 ![1.1](https://raw.githubusercontent.com/Ramotion/folding-cell/master/Tutorial-resources/1.1.png)

 (constants of constraints may be different).
-Add the identifier `ForegroundViewTop` for the top constraint.
+Connect the outlet from this top constraint to the cell property `foregroundViewTop`
+.
 (This view will be shown when the cell is in its normal state).

 3) Add other UIViews to your cell, connect the outlet from this view to the cell property `containerView`.
 Add constraints from this view to the superview like in the picture:

 ![1.2](https://raw.githubusercontent.com/Ramotion/folding-cell/master/Tutorial-resources/1.2.png)

 (constants of constraints may be different).
-Add the identifier "ContainerViewTop" for the top constraint.
+Connect the outlet from this top constraint to the cell property `containerViewTop`.
 (This view will be shown when the cell is opened)

 Your result should be something like this picture: